fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 The configuration steps below are for SourceTree.
 After downloading it, install all as default.

-Click Clone/New -> clone repository ->Source: `ssh://username@redwood.wpi.edu/home/pjflaherty/git/gettingstarted.git`
+Click Clone/New -> clone repository ->Source: `ssh://username@redwood.wpi.edu/home/pjflaherty/flahertylab/git/common.git`

+You need to enter your password for this.

 Target: should be somewhere safe.